Chapter 6

 “I could use a bite,” responds Dominic.

-Dmitri, Brock, and Rebekah all answer simultaneously, only their affirmative head shakes intelligible in the crosstalk.
+Dmitri, Brock, and Rebekah all answer simultaneously, making only their affirmative head shakes intelligible in the crosstalk.
 Mirabelle expresses her indifference with raised eyebrows and a pout.

 “Are any of us good at stealing stuff?” asks Brock as he looks around.